 PROPERTY ADDRESS CITY

 DATE OF PURCHASE PURCHASE PRICE RECORDER'S DOCUMENT NUMBER

 DATE OF COMPLETION OF NEW CONSTRUCTION COST OF NEW CONSTRUCTION

-B. ORIGINAL (FORMER) PROPERTY 7.
+B. ORIGINAL (FORMER) PRO PERTY:

 ASSESSOR'S PARCEL NUMBER DATE OF DISASTER

 PROPERTY ADDRESS CITY

-NOTE: You must attach a copy of the disaster. original property's latest tax bill and any suppl emental tax bill(s) issued before the date of the
+NOTE: You must attach a copy disaster. of the original property's latest tax bill a and any supplemental tax bill(s) issued before the date of the

-Was there any new construction to the original property between the date of those tax bill(s) and the date of disaster? $\Box$ Yes $\Box$ No If Yes, please explain:
+Was there any new construction to the original property between the date of those tax bill(s) and the date of disaster? \Box Yes \Box No If Yes, please explain: